mohsinkhn/AV_capillary/README.md

-Code for Analytics Genpact competititon
+### Code for Analytics Vidhya Capillary ML Hackathon

 **Steps to reporduce solution for 3rd place**:
 * Change file locations in config file